Visit California

 Visit California Road Trip Republic is available in 17 regions and in 9 languages for a personalized experience, for road trippers anywhere in the world.
 If a user is interested in a specific road trip, they can download a snapshot itinerary with all of the details they’ll need.
 The new Road Trip Republic has brought a fresh update on the Visit California design offering, as well as being able to provide a one-stop show for travellers that like to experience their trip on the road.

-78% Increase in repeat visitors
+78% Increase

 By addressing the main pain points and consolidating the planning process, we made the site more useful and engaging.